Abdul Qadeer Khan: North Korea, Iran, and Libya

 In 2003, merchant vessel BBC China was caught carrying nuclear centrifuges to Libya from Malaysia, the Scomi Group and Khan Research Laboratories were supplying nuclear parts to Libya through Khan's Dubai-based Sri Lankan associate Buhary Syed Abu Tahir.
 This was further revealed in the Scomi Precision Engineering nuclear scandal surrounding Scomi CEO Shah Hakim Zain and Kamaluddin Abdullah, son of former Malaysian Prime Minister Abdullah Ahmad Badawi.

+In 2005, when Vladimir Putin raised concerns about Pakistan's proliferation network and nuclear transfers to Iran with George W. Bush, the latter said he had pressured Pervez Musharraf on the issue, stating: "I told him we’re worried about transfers to Iran and North Korea.
+They put A.Q.
+Khan in jail; and some of his buddies under house arrest.
+We want to know what they said.
+I keep reminding Musharraf of that.
+Either he’s getting nothing or he’s not being forthcoming," reflecting doubts.

 Libya negotiated with the United States to roll back its nuclear program to have economic sanctions lifted, effected by the Iran and Libya Sanctions Act, and shipped centrifuges to the United States that were identified as P-1 models by the American inspectors.
 Ultimately, the Bush administration launched its investigation of Khan, focusing on his personal role, when Libya handed over a list of its suppliers.
 Friedrich Tinner, a nuclear engineer and friend of Khan since their days at the Leuven University, was one of the heads of Libya's nuclear programme and worked in nuclear enrichment for Libya and Pakistan.
 In 2008, German nuclear engineer Gotthard Lerch was convicted and sentenced to five years and six months in prison for procuring centrifuges for Libya from Khan, Lerch also acted as Khan's middleman for Iran.
 Alfred Hempel, a German businessman, arranged the shipment of gas centrifuge parts from Khan in Pakistan to Libya and Iran via Dubai.

 The "A.Q.
 Khan network" involved numerous shell companies set-up by Khan in Dubai to obtain equipment necessary for nuclear enrichment.
 From 1999 onwards, Khan travelled to Dubai 41 times according to the Pakistan government.
 Khan also kept a penthouse on posh al-Maktoum Road.
 The shell companies consisting of "a fax machine and an empty office" would be used to facilitate shipments and shut down immediately after the deals.
 Shahid Bagheri Industrial Group of Iran's Defense Industries Organization was involved in nuclear proliferation for Iran and North Korea through China.
 Parts needed for nuclear enrichment in Pakistan were also imported by Khan from several Japanese companies.